Takumi Iroha: Rush Spark (2025–present)

+On 5 May 2025 Sareee partner for a match against, debuting in Rush Spark events and winning the AAAW Tag Team Championship on May 20, 2025, against Ryo Mizunami and Sonoko Kato, positioning her as a foundational figure in the new promotion's launch, on 28 December 2025, on June 18, 2026 ROH x CMLL x Stardom Global Wars Cincinnati at Iroha make debut, against Hyan.

 Return to Stardom (2021)

 Iroha returned to Stardom as the mystery competitor of the 5 Star Grand Prix of 2021.
 She fought in the "Blue Stars" Block, scoring a total of 11 points after going against the winner of the block Syuri, Saya Kamitani, Konami, Utami Hayashishita, Tam Nakano, Maika, Unagi Sayaka, AZM and Ruaka.
 Since then, she continued making sporadic appearances for the promotion such as at Stardom 10th Anniversary Grand Final Osaka Dream Cinderella on October 9, 2021 where she unsuccessfully challenged Utami Hayashishita for the World of Stardom Championship.
 At Osaka Super Wars, the last event of the Stardom Super wars trilogy which took place on December 18, 2021, Iroha teamed up with Rin Kadokura and Maria as Team Marvelous and competed in a ¥10 Million Unit Tournament, falling short in the semi-finals against MaiHimePoi (Maika, Natsupoi and Himeka) in a match which was also for the Artist of Stardom Championship.
 At Stardom Dream Queendom on December 29, 2021, Iroha teamed up with Mayu Iwatani to defeat Momo Watanabe and Hazuki.